(Author notes updated, 18th October, 2012, regarding capitalisation)

 "My agent in James' camp was under-informed of just who Mrs. Potter's relatives were.
 We would have razed the house from a safe distance or come with a job offer had we been better informed." the Dark Lord replied.

 Templar had a throwing knife in one hand, and some sort of muggle device with a number of buttons on it in the other.
 Templar clearly had some sort of plan.
 Whether or not that plan extended beyond mere bluff, the Dark Lord had yet to determine.
-And it was intriguing, to be conversing with an enemy for once, rather than just avada kedavra, dark mark, and move on.
+And it was intriguing, to be conversing with an enemy for once, rather than just avada kedavra, dark mark, and move on – plus this man, above all other possible foes, merited a modicum of respect.

 "Ah well.
-Given neither of my sons carries the glorious name of Templar, perhaps that can be excused."
+Given neither of my sons who've been involved with this carry the glorious name of Templar, perhaps that can be excused."
 Simon Templar said.
 "That was their decision so that official busybodies should not busybody them quite so much.
 And desire to make names for themselves, of course.
 A job offer might have amused us, but whilst corrupt officials and criminals are fair game, targeting innocents puts you well and truly on the side of the ungodly.
 Had you confined yourself to more specific targets, we might have applauded…" He shrugged.

 The man's composure was unbelievable.
 He stood here, looking death practically in the face, and was all but laughing at it.
 A mere muggle, with no horcruxes or get-out-of-death-free cards to play.